|God Loves You|

 "You evildoers frustrate the plans of the poor, but the Lord is their refuge."
 Psalm 14:6 NIV.

 To call God Lord is to acknowledge His sovereign rule over the universe.
 It is to say He is governing all the affairs of all things, He commands the stars and the seas and legions of angelic host; God is bigger than all our frustrations.
-We must remind ourselves that He is all powerful, all seeing, all caring, truly understands, and that our loving God is in control!
+We must remind ourselves that He is all powerful, all seeing, all caring truly understands, and that our loving God is in control!

 We all need a place to go sometimes. "the Lord is their refuge," a refuge is a shelter, a hiding place, and a protection.
-A refuge holds out the danger and offers safety, it is secure and the enemy cannot enter.
+A refuge keeps out the danger and offers safety, it is secure and the enemy cannot enter.
 The Lord is ALL these things.
 We can always flee to Him.

 It is a marvel that God would welcome the poor!
 Rulers keep their distance from the poor but here we see the Ultimate Ruler inviting the poor to find refuge in Him.
 What a hope that no matter who you are you will be accepted into the refuge of the Almighty God.

-A refuge is a temporary place, you retreat there to lick your wounds, sharpen your sword, and rest; but the time comes that we will be healed, refreshed and ready for the Captain of The Armies of The Lord to lead you back out to battle and victory.
+A refuge is a temporary place, you retreat there to lick your wounds, sharpen your sword, and rest; but the time comes that you will be healed, refreshed and ready for the Captain of The Armies of The Lord to lead you back out to battle and victory.

 Choose to make the Lord your refuge.
 Are you poor in health or finances, family, career, lonely, or some loss or disappointment has taken the joy out of life?
 Whatever personal poverty you experience you must make the Lord your refuge.
 We all have plans, dreams, desires for a happy life, and for the happiness of loved ones; sadly, many of these dreams disappoint us but you can find refuge for your disappointment in the Lord.